Trash Free La Mesa - Click Here for Video

 As evidenced by the crowds of volunteers that arrived to clean up La Mesa after the May 30th riots, there is an abundance of community goodwill and volunteers in La Mesa.
 There are also numerous individuals and companies that would love to sponsor clean ups in La Mesa.

 Laura would love to spearhead a monthly clean up followed by a sponsored breakfast!

 P.S.
 It has been Laura's observation that homelessness, vagrancy, illegal behavior and littering is greatly reduced during pickleball hours at Collier Park.

-Laura would advocate for the courts at Collier Park to be designated full-time pickleball.
+As there are multiple tennis courts throughout La Mesa, Laura thinks the courts at Collier Park should be designated for full-time pickleball.
 Pickleball is America's fastest growing sport, a game for all ages, encourages health and fitness and is an excellent way to prevent crime through environmental design.